 Field School Supervisors: Goce Pavlovski (Archaeologist at NI Stobi); Zlatko Kovancaliev (Archaeologist at NI Stobi), Jovan Kovancaliev (Archaeologist at NI Stobi).

 BHF contribution: The excavations took place at different locations within the territory of the ancient city of Stobi, including sectors of the area around the Theodosian palace (since 2014), several houses from the Late Antique settlement (2011-2013), eastern Necropolis and the area around the temple of Isis (2010).
 Involvement of more than 10 team members and visiting specialists and more than 185 volunteers – students; All excavated finds have been cleaned, documented and stored.

-BHF project partners: National Institution Stobi (Republic of Macedonia), Queen’s University, (Canada) and Institute of Field Research (USA).
+BHF project partners: National Institution Stobi (Republic of North Macedonia), Queen’s University, (Canada) and Institute of Field Research (USA).

 BHF field school: Stobi (The Capital City of Macedonia Secunda) Excavation Project –